Real Estate Investing Blog

 6. Take a Top-Down Approach

-Always start by selecting the best markets that align with your investment goals.
+Always start by selecting the best real estate markets that align with your investment goals.
 Most investors start by analyzing properties with little to no regard of its location.
 This can be a big mistake if you don’t consider the investment in light of the market and neighborhood it’s in.